element-hq/matrix-authentication-service/docs/setup/sso.md

  - The localpart/username (e.g. `@localpart:example.com`)
  - The display name
  - An email address
+ - An account name, to help end users identify what account they are using

 For each of those attributes, administrators can configure a mapping using the claims provided by the upstream provider.
 They can also configure what should be done for each of those attributes.
 It can either: